xinyangl5722/apcsa-freedom-project/blog/entry01.md

 Right now, I am currently in the stage of **planning the solution** as I plan to make my desktop pet.
 I am still at the stage on where I am figuring out how to use my tool to make my project.
 I have already decided on the project I am going to do which is the desktop pet and I am looking forward to get more familiar with my tool that I'm planning to use.

 ### Skills
+A few skills I have learned is **collaboration/communication**.
+When I started to have some trouble about my tool, I asked my classmate who is using the same tool as me on how to solve the issue I'm having.
+For example, when I didn't know how to incorporate GoDot into my IDE, I asked my classmate on how to do it.
+When she didn't know it either, we both asked Mr. Mueller on how we can do that.
+After a bit of trial and error, we found out we may need a windows for this.
+ANother skill I have learned is **consideration**.
+I am planning to make a downloadable desktop pet that can be used by other people.

+### Summary
+So in short, I have planned out the project I will be making for the year and I have decided what tool I will be using.
+Overall, I am looking forward to getting a windows for my tool and familiarize myself with it.

 [Next](entry02.md)